EMPLOYER SPONSORED

 As of January 2023, how affordability is determined for employer- sponsored health insurance changed.
 Affordability is now calculated for the employee and their families separately.

-For 2024, the coverage is considered unaffordable if the annual premium is more than 8.39%* of your total household income.
+For 2024, the coverage is considered unaffordable if the annual premium of the lowest cost coverage option offered by your employer is more than 8.39%* of your total household income.
 If the employee’s coverage is affordable for themselves but not their family, their family may still qualify for a Special Enrollment Period and be eligible for a tax credit.
 While this may mean that your family has a policy through a different carrier, everyone will be covered by affordable health insurance.

 For additional information, visit our Special Enrollment Period page.